-...that previously used bar soap should never be used to
+...that previously used bar soap should never be used to wash your hands?

-wash your hands?
-When hands need to be washed with soap and water and there is no access to liquid soap, a brand no access to liquid soap, a brand new (never used before) bar of soap should be used.
+When hands need to be washed with soap and water and there is no access to liquid soap, a brand new (never used before) bar of soap should be used.

-...all the facts about alcohol-based waterless gel and foam use?
+...these important facts about alcohol-based waterless gel and foam?